Self

 4. You are prone to directing your anger inward.

-5. You are inclined to the feel shame.
+5. You are inclined to feel shame.

-Your emotions are literally built into your biological makeup.
-They are the most deeply personal part of who you are.
+Your emotions are built into your biological makeup.
+They are the most personal part of who you are.
 Growing up with CEN, the powerful message that your emotions either don’t matter or are bad can easily make you feel ashamed for having them.
 It’s as if the people most important to you can’t see, or even are reviled by, your left arm.

 If this happens enough, you will begin to feel ashamed of that arm and try to hide it.
 When it shows, you will feel ashamed.
 The same thing happens with your emotions.
 Instead of sharing and working through your feelings at times of stress, you are apt to hide them.
 This pushes you in the direction of depression.

-And now, after all that bad news, I have some very good news for you.
+Now, after all the bad news, I have some good news for you.
 You can make yourself less depressed and less depression-prone.
-Here are 3 ways you can reduce CEN-induced depression:

-1. Start attacking your CEN.
 The best thing about CEN is that it can be healed.
-You can break through that wall that you built to block off your feelings in childhood.
+You can break through that wall you built to block off your feelings in childhood.
 You can begin to feel more varied emotions.
-You can learn how to use your anger in a healthy, protective way.
+You can learn how to use your anger in a healthy protective way.
 You can learn the emotional skills that you missed.

-2. Accept that your feelings are your friend, not your enemy.
 All of the feelings inside of you are a source of vitality and richness.
 Some might be negative and hurt, but that’s okay.
-Feelings don’t have to be permanent, and if you listen to them and feel them, they will help direct and guide you.
-You can start treating your emotions differently and you will start to feel differently.
+Feelings don’t have to be permanent.
+If you listen to and feel them, they will help direct and guide you.
+You can start treating your emotions differently, and you will feel differently.

 This article was originally published at Psych Central.
 Reprinted with permission from the author.